Yersinia pestis: Ancient DNA evidence

-On September 8, 2016, the Y. pestis bacterium was identified from DNA in teeth found at a Crossrail building site in London.
+In 2016, the Y. pestis bacterium was identified from DNA in teeth found at a Crossrail building site in London.
 The human remains were found to be victims of the Great Plague of London, which lasted from 1665 to 1666.

 In 2021, researchers found a 5,000-year-old victim of Y. pestis, the world's oldest-known, in hunter-gatherer remains in the modern Latvian and Estonian border area.